Sigmmma/c20/src/content/h1/arguments/readme.md

----
-title: Startup arguments and init.txt
-thanks:
-  - to: nToss
-    for: Information on timedemo
----
 Halo's startup can be customized through the combination of arguments and console scripting.
 Using these options allows you to quickly configure Halo for various testing or server hosting scenarios.

 # init.txt